 The facility is comprised of eight very large and secluded sites able to accommodate large groups in any of the sites.
 The campground is now taking reservations for advance dates and is still open to first come/ first serve campers.
 Each site has a large handicap accessible fire ring, handicap accessible picnic table and ample parking area for many units.
 There is a vault toilet cleaned daily, hand pump water well, with exceptionally good drinking water.

 What we're about: Offering a camping area which has privacy, to enjoy your wilderness vacation.
-The intention of the facility is to remain small; intention is to just have the eight sites, one rustic cabin and two 12’ x 16’ rustic shelters available for renting as well over time.
-The cabins will be placed away from the camping sites and each will have its own private location.
+The intention of the facility is to remain small; intention is to just have the eight sites, one rustic cabin and two 8’ x 16’ rustic shelters first one available July 2021 for rental.
+The structures will be placed away from the camping sites and each will have its own private location.

 As of July 2020 we will be including the first 16’ x 24’ Rustic cabin with a supplied kitchen, cook stove, bunk area, living area.
 The cabin will also include the same fire ring and picnic table as the sites.
 Follow us on Facebook for details on progress of the first cabin build.

 WHAT TO SEE: Were located minutes from some of the National Parks Favorite areas: Twelve Mile Beach on Lake Superior, Au Sable Light Station, The Log Slide, Grand Sable Lake, Beaver Lake Trail Head and Chapel area trail head.
 There is access to miles of ATV trails right from the campground.
 The Fox River Pathway hiking trail is accessible in minutes from the campground.
 During berry season your surrounded by thousands of acres to enjoy the day picking Blue Berries.